 - Two to three-mile cooldown run at a comfortable pace.

-Fartlek Runs: Fartleks are intense speed-play runs that keep your muscles in a constant state of flux.
-If you’re using fartleks for glycogen-depleting marathon training, you should use be running at a pace as if this was a 10k marathon.
+Fartleks are intense speed-play runs that keep your muscles in a constant state of flux.
+If you’re using fartleks for glycogen-depleting marathon training, you should be running at a pace that you would if you were running a 10k marathon.

 - Two to three-mile warm-up